USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/dol/dol.rst

     >>> loc["best"]["chi2"]
     [40.354504 37.616688 39.927006 ...
 37.869972 37.898384 37.692604]

-However, it is better to convert these values to a healpix-formatted probability map stored as a :class:`~gdt.missions.fermi.gbm.localization.GbmHealpix` object with
+However, it is better to convert these values to a healpix-formatted probability map stored as a :class:`~gdt.missions.fermi.gbm.localization.GbmHealPix` object with

     >>> healpix = dol.to_GbmHealPix(loc, frame)